-- 3-1 That when preparing amendments to the Oshawa Official Plan the City consider consolidating and expanding active transportation policies, where appropriate, in Part II Plans and the Samac Secondary Plan and incorporate additional policies having City-wide relevance in the Part I Plan; and - 3-2 That the City ensure that policies concerning active transportation are sufficiently comprehensive and consistent to provide strong guidance for the implementation of walking and cycling as viable alternative modes of transportation.
+3-1 That when preparing amendments to the Oshawa Official Plan, the City consider consolidating and expanding active transportation policies, where

+- appropriate, in Part II Plans and the Samac Secondary Plan and incorporate additional policies having City-wide relevance in the Part I Plan; and - 3-2 That the City ensure that policies concerning active transportation are sufficiently comprehensive and consistent to provide strong guidance for the implementation of walking and cycling as viable alternative modes of transportation. - 3-3 That the City formally endorse the designation of Raglan Road as part of the Greenbelt Route in Oshawa, and support the Friends of the Greenbelt Foundation in the future development and promotion of this route.